Roh Moo-hyun

 After leaving office, Roh returned to his hometown of Bongha Maeul.
 He ran a duck farm and lived an ordinary life, sharing it through his blog.
 He also ran a website called "Democracy 2.0" to promote healthy online discussions.
 Fourteen months later, Roh was suspected of bribery by prosecutors, and the subsequent investigations attracted public attention.
-Roh died by suicide on 23 May 2009 when he jumped from a mountain cliff behind his home, after saying that "there are too many people suffering because of me" on a suicide note on his computer.
+Roh committed suicide on 23 May 2009 when he jumped from a mountain cliff behind his home, after saying that "there are too many people suffering because of me" on a suicide note on his computer.
 About 4 million people visited Roh's hometown Bongha Village in the week following his death.
 His suicide was confirmed by police.
-Public opinion on Roh has improved considerably since his death, which has taken into account his humans rights background and national economic progress during his presidency.
+Prosecutor General Lim Chae-jin resigned due to growing public criticism following Roh's death.
+Public opinion on Roh has improved considerably since his death, which has taken into account his human rights background and national economic progress during his presidency.
 In a 2019 Gallup Korea poll, Roh was cited as the most popular president in South Korean history amongst the general public.